top of page

 Understaffed Studios

-When studios or projects have insufficient workforce, it’s inevitable for workers to have to cover more ground to meet deadlines.
+When studios or projects have an insufficient workforce, it’s inevitable for workers to have to cover more ground to meet deadlines.
 As a result, individuals spread themselves thin by bearing the burdens of workloads meant for two or more people.

 How can we improve mental health in the animation industry?